Christopher Reeve: 1980s

 After the filming of Superman IV in February 1987, Reeve and Exton separated and Reeve returned to New York.
 In a depression over his personal life, he thought doing a comedy might be good for him and agreed to appear in Switching Channels.
 However, Burt Reynolds and Kathleen Turner had a feud during filming, which made the time even more unbearable for Reeve.
 He later stated that he made a fool of himself in the film and most of his time was spent refereeing between Reynolds and Turner.
 In her 2008 memoir, Turner wrote, "Burt and I were sworn enemies. ...
 It was not happy shooting at all.
 I was absolutely miserable.
 If the crew hadn't been so kind, and Chris Reeve, who was so very nice, hadn't been there in the cast, it might have been impossible."
 The film did poorly, and Reeve believed it marked the end of his movie star career.
 In June, he appeared in the British television special charity event The Grand Knockout Tournament and then went to Williamstown to rehearse for the play The Rover.
 On June 30, Reeve met his future wife Dana Morosini.
+In November, he did a stage reading of Joel Gross' new play Mesmer on Broadway.

 In 1988, Reeve played Major Johnnie Dodge in the two-part television film The Great Escape II: The Untold Story.
 Like the 1963 film, the first part tells the story of the mass escape of Allied POWs from a German camp in 1944.
 The second part depicts the search and prosecution of those responsible for the murder of 50 escapees, which was not covered in the 1963 film.
-But for most of 1988 and 1989, Reeve worked onstage.
+However, for most of 1988 and 1989, Reeve worked onstage.
 He starred in another production of Summer and Smoke, this time with Christine Lahti, at the Ahmanson Theatre.
-In Williamstown, he reunited with Madeleine Potter in Joel Gross' new play, Mesmer, and performed in a stage reading of the same play on Broadway.
+In Williamstown, he reunited with Madeleine Potter in Mesmer.

 In 1989, Reeve played Polixenes in an Off-Broadway production of The Winter's Tale.
 In Williamstown, he played the lead in John Brown's Body, in which Dana also had a small role.
 Reeve was part of a rotating cast in John Tillinger's production of Love Letters at the Promenade Theatre; with Julie Hagerty, he also performed in San Francisco, Los Angeles and Boston in 1989 and 1990.
-He auditioned for the Richard Gere role in Pretty Woman but walked out on the audition because they had a half-hearted casting director fill in for Julia Roberts.
+Reeve auditioned for the Richard Gere role in Pretty Woman but walked out on the audition because they had a half-hearted casting director fill in for Julia Roberts.